-One of the main goals of this blog is to help developers and data architects, just like us, with their Amazon Redshift operations.
+One of the main goals of this blog is to help developers and data architects, just like us, with their Amazon Redshift operations, including Redshift security.
 Starting from a full comparison with Google BigQuery, explaining how to load Google analytics data into it and perform analysis using Tableau, all the way to providing you with tools such as PGProxy, which can help you load balance queries between multiple Redshift clusters, this article may extend your know-how on Redshift and help you do your job much better.

 When building a new system, our urge is to do the magic, make it work, and gain the user appreciation for it as fast as we can.
 Security is not the first consideration.
 However, as the system grows, and especially as the amount of data we store grows, the realization that there’s an asset that needs protecting becomes abundantly clear.